amsichani/amsichani.github.io/presentations.md

 <li>«‘Read by ear’: Literature and Sound Technologies During the Greek Long Sixties» <br/>
 <a href="http://www.princeton.edu/%7Ehellenic/GradStudentConf15/">Seventh International Graduate Student Conference in Modern Greek Studies</a>, Seeger Center for Hellenic Studies, Princeton University, 5 May 2015 <br/>

-You can find  the abstract of my presentation
+You can find <a href="../images/Sichani-Proposal-PrincetonGradConf.pdf">here</a> the abstract of my presentation.
 </li>